 The Modern Design

 Centuries later, dreamers still chased the vision of vertical takeoff.
-Finally, after so many iterations and contributions, Igor Sikorsky invented the modern design of most helicopters with rotor blades seen today.
+Finally, after so many iterations and contributions, Igor Sikorsky invented the modern design of most helicopters with a rotor head and main rotor blades seen today.
 As a child, his parents exposed him to the drawings of da Vinci and encouraged him to pursue science.
 Following this course, he became an engineer focused on the design of aircraft.

 For many years, he produced successful planes before he turned his attention toward single rotor helicopters.
-Once he managed to create the first successful helicopter, he left an unmistakable mark in the field.
-Starting test flights in 1939, pilots began training, including the first female helicopter pilot .
+Once he managed to create the first successful helicopter, he left an unmistakable mark in the helicopter industry.
+Starting test flights in 1939, pilots began training, including the first female helicopter pilot.
 Sikorsky's helicopter was ready for larger production by 1942.
-It featured a primary three-blade rotor and a smaller tail rotor, and the collective pitch (the angle) of the main rotor directed it.
+Sikorsky helicopters featured a primary three-blade rotor and a smaller tail rotor, and the collective pitch (the angle) of the main rotor directed it.
 The modern helicopter was born.

 Shortly after, in 1944 at the young age of 19, Stanley Hiller Jr. created the first coaxial helicopter to fly successfully in the United States.